MicrosoftDocs/dynamics-365-fraud-protection/content/device-fingerprinting.md

 ## Enable Client Side Integration for Device Fingerprinting

-For certain web fingerprinting scenarios, we support an alternative class of integration called **Client Side Integration**.
+For certain web fingerprinting scenarios, we support an specialized class of integration called **Client Side Integration**.
 This integration differs from our standard integration practices where the fingerprinting response is returned directly to the client as an encrypted payload, skipping the server-to-server assessment call.

 Client side integration is useful for low latency scenarios where skipping the server-to-server call is advantageous.
-However, as it is a specialized class of integration, it simplified and secure, involving some more constraints.
+However, as it is a specialized class of integration, it simplified and secure, involving some more requirements.

 Below are the prerequisties for enabling client side integration: